Lightwave vs Z-Wave: How To Make The Right Choice

 With all that said, it’s a closed system which is still quite basic and only available in the UK.
 So if you’re looking for a simple and affordable way to automate the bulk of your home, then Lightwave is the system for you.

 As an open system with over 2500 products available, Z-wave can be as simple or complex as you need to.
 And with products available worldwide, no matter where you are, you can use Z-wave in your home.

-As the system uses two-way communication forming a mesh, the system range and control available is superior to LightwaveRF.
+As the system uses two-way communication forming a mesh, the system range and control available is superior to Lightwave.

 Z-wave largely uses plug-in play devices, a factor we dislike purely from an aesthetic point.
 So Lightwave wins on this point.

-If you’re looking for a basic system that’s affordable and aesthetically pleasing, then go with LightwaveRF.
+If you’re looking for a basic system that’s affordable and aesthetically pleasing, then go with Lightwave.